 Household debt levels across Canada continue to rise, and it’s hard to know exactly when they will decline.
-In March 2013, the Canadian government reported that the average level of household debt in Canada was about $165 per $100 of after-tax disposable income.
+In Q1 of 2019, the Canadian government reported that the average level of household debt in Canada was about $23,496.
 This level continues to rise due to many factors, including lower interest rates, higher housing prices and even rising incomes.
 While Manitoba has fared better than the rest of the country, debt levels are rising ($18,815) by approx 1.6% each quarter.

 Though the average consumer debt in Manitoba remains a few thousand dollars less than the Canadian average, the rate of increase means that more and more people are having difficulty paying their creditors.
 When Manitoba consumers cannot pay what they owe to their creditors, they have several debt solutions that can help them.
-The solution of last resort is bankruptcy.
+The solution to the last resort is bankruptcy.

 Manitoba Bankruptcy Information

 Bankruptcy in Manitoba is designed for those who will be unable to pay off their debt even if they get a debt reduction through debt settlement or consumer bankruptcy.
 Any Canadian who owes at least $1,000 in unsecured debt can file for bankruptcy.
 Manitoba residents who file for bankruptcy owe much more than the $1,000 minimum in most cases.

 With a few exceptions, bankruptcy eliminates all your unsecured debts.
-For example, a bankruptcy will not get you out of paying child support or alimony.
+For example, bankruptcy will not get you out of paying child support or alimony.
 Also, bankruptcy does not erase the claims of creditors who have lent you money against a tangible asset as collateral.
-For example, a bankruptcy will not eliminate your mortgage debt in most cases.
+For example, bankruptcy will not eliminate your mortgage debt in most cases.

 You file for bankruptcy through a licensed bankruptcy trustee who administers your property in a trust from which creditors receive at least some of what they are owed.
 Typically, this trust exists for nine months, after which the trustee recommends a discharge.
 Applicable debts are then eliminated, and you no longer have to pay them.